- Democratic Party consultant and campaign manager

 In January 2016, Brazile tweeted enthusiastically: “Under President Obama, the economy has experienced a record 70 straight months of private-sector job growth.
 Over 14 million jobs!”
 Exactly one month later, she sent a private email to Hillary Clinton presidential campaign chairman John Podesta in which she candidly expressed concern about how poorly the U.S. conomy was doing: “I think people are more in despair about how things are — yes new jobs but they are low wage jobs.
 HOUSING is a huge issue.
 Most people pay half of what they make to rent.”
 The contents of Brazile’s email were made public by WikiLeaks in October 2016.

 In July 2016, Brazile was named as an interim replacement for then-DNC chair Debbie Wasserman Schultz, who resigned from that post because of a scandal involving leaked emails which proved that Schultz and other party officials had conspired to sabotage the campaign of Senator Bernie Sanders, who was battling Hillary Clinton for the Democratic presidential nomination.

-Brazile also claimed that the email likely had been "doctored by Russian sources," but Domain Keys Identified Mail, or DKIM -- an email security system that can be used to independently authenticate the contents and sender of an email that uses it -- confirmed that Brazile had in fact sent the aforementioned email message to Podesta.
+Brazile also claimed that the aforementioned leaked email likely had been “doctored by Russian sources,” but Domain Keys Identified Mail, or DKIM — an email security system that can independently authenticate the contents and sender of an email — confirmed that Brazile had in fact sent that email message to Podesta.

 In March 2017, Brazile acknowledged that she had in fact leaked debate questions to Democrats via email: “My job was to make all our Democratic candidates look good, and I worked closely with both campaigns to make that happen.
 But sending those emails was a mistake I will forever regret.”